openhwgroup/cv-hpdcache/README.md

 The HPDcache User Guide document can be found in the *docs* folder.
 It is written in reStructuredText format.
+You can find the most up-to-date version of the documentation in [the OpenHW ReadTheDocs server](https://openhw-group-cv-hpdcache.readthedocs-hosted.com/).

 If you need to compile the User Guide document, a dedicated *Makefile* is in the *docs* folder.

-You can find some pre-compiled User Guide documents (in both HTML or PDF) in [Releases](https://github.com/openhwgroup/cv-hpdcache/releases)
+You can find pre-compiled User Guide documents (in both HTML or PDF) in [Releases](https://github.com/openhwgroup/cv-hpdcache/releases)

 ## Contributing